-To create a projection of housing tenure, split between owner households and renter households by realii income group in 2019 and 2025 is assumed to resemble the split indicated in the 2016 Census in electoral area D.
+To create a projection of housing tenure, split between owner households and renter households by realii income group in 2019 and 2025 is assumed to resemble the split indicated in the 2016 Census in electoral area A. Based on this assumption, 19% of households in electoral area A are projected to be renting in 2025.

-Compared to 2019, real income increases in both scenarios by 2025, but increases more rapidly in the Rapid Recovery Scenario, causing the split of electoral area D's households by tenure to shift slightly towards owners in the Rapid Recovery Scenario (to 20% renter households and 80% owner households) but not at all in the Slow Recovery Scenario (remaining at 22% renter households and 78% owner households).
+Compared to 2019, real income increases in both scenarios by 2025, but increases more rapidly in the rapid recovery scenario.
+Even so, the split of electoral area A's households by tenure is not expected to change appreciably in either scenario between 2019 and 2025.